JannikArndt/Musicista/README.md

 - measurenumbers
 - Redrawing of measures if properties change (in progress)
 - support for lyrics
+- Model now supports calculation of the interval-distance between two notes
+- support for chords

 ###v0.5 (16.7.2014)###
 - Added support for common- and cut-time